BioBuild/mtDNA-heteroplasmy/README.md

 # Code Execution & Usability

 The scripts in this repository work as part of a larger analysis pipeline, but may require minor adjustments to run on different systems.
 File paths and environment settings are specific to the original machines, so you’ll need to modify these to match your own setup.
 While the code is flexible and designed to be adaptable, it is not intended to run "out of the box" and may need configuration changes (e.g., paths, dependencies).
-That said, the  pipeline is modular and reproducible with proper setup, and we encourage contributions to improve its general usability.

    * [Data processing](#Data-processing)